krank-art/portfolio/pages/blog/factorio-scrap-recycling.md

 If you research scrap recycling enough, there actually comes a point where transporting scrap becomes viable again.
 Still, it is handy to outsource part of the scrap processing mechanism, it's crowded enough already.

+## Foundations to build longer trains

+2 engines and 8 cargo wagons = total length of 10

+on an average scrap island, we can fit about 5 train carts

+for the next 5 ones we need foundations + elevated rails startup

+Foundation blocks per tracks
+Foundation blocks = Trainsegments * ((Train length + separator) * Tiles width of track) E = 5 * ((6 + 1) * 2) = 5 * (7 * 2) = 80 blocks

+Foundation blocks for inserters, belts, train station and elevated rails Blocks = Trainsegments * (Inserters per cart + Underground belts + Power pole) + Train stop + elevated rails start F = 5 * (6 + 2 + 1) + 8 + 16 = 5 * 9 + 24 = 69 blocks

+80 + 69 = 149 (50 per stack)

+So we need about 3 stacks of foundations to extend a mining island

+What we can also do is do two train stops behind each other

+so the first 4 wagons get loaded, and then the second 4 wagons